 Each programme begins with a 1-to-1 brain fitness profiling test of each child, known as the CognitiveMAP, which assesses the child’s unique learning profile and enables parents and child to understand the child’s strengths and weaknesses better.
 The CognitiveMAP is conducted over two one-hour sessions with pre-schoolers, with a report generated with graphs that illustrate each child’s scores in the 5 brain systems.
 The report will be explained to parents to help them understand what the scores mean.
 With this report, parents can make better-informed and guided decisions for their child’s learning journey.

-As for parents who find just want to learn some tips to enhance their child’s brain fitness, these are a few ideas shared by Founder and Director, Cheryl Chia during the BrainFit Studio Open House on 1st June 2013:
+As for parents who find just want to learn some tips to enhance their child’s brain fitness, these are a few ideas shared by Founder and Director, Cheryl Chia during the BrainFit Studio Open House:

-– Bring your children out to the playground; ensure there is some time for physical activities in their daily routine.
+- Bring your children out to the outdoor playgrounds; ensure there is some time for physical activities in their daily routine.

-– Richness in children’s writing comes from the experiences children have and the connections they make.
+- The richness in children’s writing comes from the experiences children have and the connections they make.
 When parents use vocabulary words in relation to authentic experiences, children learn these better and can then use them accordingly in their speech and writing.

 - When grocery shopping with your children, involve them by giving them a few items to remember.
 Increase the number of items they are to remember accordingly.

 - Encourage your children to re-tell their favourite stories.